I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 They worked together at Oklahoma State University, in Stillwater, OK, where I grew up.

-I feel blessed to have grown up surrounded by science and politics.
+I feel blessed to have grown up in such an enriching environment.

-My parents were masters at instilling a love of science, nature and curiosity into all of us kids.
+My parents were masters at instilling a love of knowledge and a never-ending curiosity into all of us kids.
 (There were four; I was the youngest.)

 Our house was full of books and the joys of learning.

 We read the encyclopaedia for fun, dang it!
-OK, I admit it, we were nerds and I am proud of it. 🙂
+OK, I admit it, we were total nerds.
+I am proud of it. 🙂

 I grew up with the core belief that intellectual curiosity was one of the most worthy of all human traits.
 Sound reasoning based on established fact was essential to all manner of thought and discourse, or so we were taught in the Grula household.